-When I left my private sector 9 to 5 I found myself in the jungle of the French complementary health insurance offers.
+When I left my private sector 9 to 5 (well it was more an 8 to 7 but this is another story…), I found myself in the jungle of the French complementary health insurance offers.
 It is not easy to make the right choice, even for French people… It is like a food menu, the more options you have, the harder the choice is!

 I believe knowing the strategy to find the right one for you is much more valuable and it gives you the autonomy to choose the best option for you.

 You can check up the Furet comparator by clicking on the below image.
 Unfortunately, I haven’t found a good enough comparator for French mutuelle in English, but Google Translate will help you in your research if you need it.

 Choose the right complementary health insurance for your profile

 Extra tip to understand the French complementary health insurance comparisons